| Lebanon Sites (316 - 330 of 372) |

 Aintourine - Wikipedia Information about Aintourine, a village located in the Zgharta District in the North Governorate of Lebanon. en.wikipedia.org

-Fakiha - Wikipedia Information about Fakiha, a Lebanese village in the North East section of the Bekaa Valley Governorate. en.wikipedia.org
+Bane - Wikipedia Information about Bane, a village located in the Bsharri District in the North Governorate of Lebanon. en.wikipedia.org

 Hasroun, Lebanon - Wikipedia Information about Hasroun, a village located in the Bsharri District of North Lebanon, it gave the Maronite Church two patriarchs, Patriarch Yaaqoub Awwad and Patriarch Simaan Awwad. en.wikipedia.org